Luigi Agretti: Biography

-Luigi Agretti started learning art from his father, Cesare Agretti, a painter and decorator who settled in La Spezia from his native Perugia.
+Luigi Agretti was born in La Spezia.
+He started learning art from his father, Cesare Agretti, a painter and decorator who settled in La Spezia from his native Perugia.
 At the age of fifteen, in 1891, he traveled to Monte Castello di Vibio, in the province of Perugia, where he already received his first solo project: the decoration of the Teatro della Concordia (restored in 1993 and still active today), which is considered the world's smallest theater, with ninety-nine seats.

 In 1895, in Genoa, he won a scholarship for young artists and was able to go to Rome, where he attended the Academy of Fine Arts and simultaneously worked for his mentors Domenico Bruschi and Annibale Brugnoli, assisting them in many projects in Rome, Florence (Palazzo Cesaroni), Perugia, Cagliari, and Palestrina (Duomo).

 Due to the numerous works he created in Perugia, the Perugia Academy of Fine Arts appointed him as an "Academic of Merit" in 1903 and offered him a chair for teaching nude and pictorial anatomy.
 However, he declined the position to remain in his city.

 Upon returning to Liguria, he painted frescoes in the parish churches of Neirone, San Pellegrino di Sturla, Favale di Malvaro, and the Church of Santa Maria degli Angeli in Arcola.

-He created three fresco medallions in the atrium of the ticket office of the train station in his city as we as canvases, including Le nozze di Psiche, Mater Amabilis (exhibited in Florence in 1900), an Allegoria della guerra, Tricolore (preserved in the Pinacoteca Comunale of La Spezia), and several landscapes, kept in the Pinacoteca in Imola.
+He created three fresco medallions in the atrium of the ticket office of the train station in his city as well as canvases, including Le nozze di Psiche, Mater Amabilis (exhibited in Florence in 1900), an Allegoria della guerra, Tricolore (preserved in the Pinacoteca Comunale of La Spezia), and several landscapes, kept in the Pinacoteca in Imola.

 In 1934, he participated in the Fascista Belle Arti di La Spezia, the First Provincial Exhibition, with works such asSulla Magra and Pesca agli Stagnoni.

 A few years later, he died at the age of sixty in his city, which honored him by naming a street after him.